-- If this is your first FSL or FRE course in the Department, you should have already taken the Placement Test (www.lang.utoronto.ca/placement/french).
+- ❖ If this is your first FSL or FRE course in the Department, you should have already taken thePlacement Test.
 The only exception is for students with no previous French experience classroom-based or other who will enroll in FSL100H. - You must be registered in the course recommended by the Placement Test.
 It is not possible to take a lower level course in order to "brush up".
 Your instructor will verify your Test results during the first week of class.
 If you have registered in a course other than the one recommended by the Test, you will be required to withdraw.
 Self-placement is not permitted.
-Please note that only the Associate Chair of Undergraduate Studies (french.undergradchair@utoronto.ca) may authorize you to take a course other than the one indicated by the Placement Test; your instructor does not have this authority. - Enrollment: for courses with tutorials, you MUST be registered in a lecture section as well as a tutorial section.
+Please note that only the Associate Chair of Undergraduate Studies may authorize you to take a course other than the one indicated by the Placement Test; your instructor does not have this authority. - ❖ Enrollment: for courses with tutorials, you MUST be registered in a lecture section as well as a tutorial section.
 Since some of the course assessment will take place in your tutorial, failure to enroll in a tutorial and attend regularly will have a serious negative impact on your grade.
 You CANNOT attend a lecture or tutorial other than the one in which you are registered, including to make up for missed lectures or tutorials.
 Tests taken outside of your lecture or tutorial section will not be graded.
 For Y (year-long) courses, it is NOT possible to change lecture or tutorial section at the start of the Winter Term in January.